alicebarbe/England-Flood-Warnings-and-Visualizations/docs/_build/html/_sources/index.rst.txt

 Environmental Agency Flood Warnings
 ----------------------------------
-The flood warnings produced by the are made available via the Flood Warning API.
+The flood warnings produced are made available via the Flood Warning API.
-They are produced by taking into account tidal, meteorological, groundwater and river level data, as well as the locations of flood planes surrounding rivers.
+They take into account tidal, meteorological, groundwater and river level data, as well as the locations of flood planes surrounding rivers.
 The warnings provide information on the type and severity of flooding and also define the region in which they are enforced.